dcsaorg/DCSA-OpenAPI/domain/event/README.md

 <a name="v110"></a>[Release v1.1.0 (1 September 2021)](https://app.swaggerhub.com/domains-docs/dcsaorg/EVENT_DOMAIN/1.1.0)
 ---
 Cleanup done for OVS major release.
+Deprecated fields removed from Events
 - remove deprecated `scheduleID` from `TransportSubscriptionBody`
 - An alternative `TransportSubscriptionBodyWithScheduleID` has been created to support backward compatability in T&T
 - `eventClassifierCode` added as a simple object
-- removed deprecated `vesselScheduleChangeRemark`, `transportCallID` and `eventTypeCode` from the `OperationsTransportEvent` (they are still included in the `TransportEvent`)
+- removed deprecated `vesselScheduleChangeRemark`, `transportCallID` and `eventTypeCode` from the `Operations-TransportEvent` (they are still included in the `TransportEvent` used for T&T)

 <a name="v103"></a>[Release v1.0.3 (31 August 2021)](https://app.swaggerhub.com/domains-docs/dcsaorg/EVENT_DOMAIN/1.0.3)
 ---